gbif/ipt/Home.md

 Here you can find the [[IPT User Manual|IPT2ManualNotes.wiki]] and a variety of other valuable resources.

 ## New version with security update released!

+**Version 2.3.5** is available for download [here](http://repository.gbif.org/content/groups/gbif/org/gbif/ipt/2.3.5/ipt-2.3.5.war).
+Version 2.3.5 fixes cross site scripting vulnerabilities, and [an issue](https://github.com/gbif/ipt/issues/1344) that caused the dataset inventory web service request to fail.

-**Version 2.3.4** was released on 10 March 2017 and is available for download [here](http://repository.gbif.org/content/groups/gbif/org/gbif/ipt/2.3.4/ipt-2.3.4.war).
-The security update fixes a [critical vulnerability](https://struts.apache.org/docs/s2-045.html) that has been discovered in the Apache Struts web framework, which the IPT uses.
-According to [this article](http://thehackernews.com/2017/03/apache-struts-framework.html), this is a remote code execution vulnerability that could allow hackers to execute malicious commands on the IPT server.
-It also says that hackers are actively exploiting this vulnerability. **Therefore all users should plan to upgrade to this version immediately following the instructions in the [[Release Notes|IPTReleaseNotes233.wiki]].**
+This builds on top of the security update added in **Version 2.3.4** that fixed a [critical vulnerability](https://struts.apache.org/docs/s2-045.html) that was discovered in the Apache Struts web framework, which the IPT uses.
+According to [this article](http://thehackernews.com/2017/03/apache-struts-framework.html), this was a remote code execution vulnerability that could allow hackers to execute malicious commands on the IPT server.
+It also says that hackers are actively exploiting this vulnerability.

+**Therefore all users should aim to run the latest version, updating if needed by following the instructions in the [[Release Notes|IPTReleaseNotes233.wiki]].**

 ## Featured content